tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/快速入门/告警服务_intl_en.md

    - Set alarm trigger conditions.
    - Set alarm channels.
 4. After the above configurations, click **Complete**.
->For more information on alarm settings, please see [Creating Alarms](https://intl.cloud.tencent.com/document/product/248/6215).
+>For more information on alarm settings, please see [Creating Alarms](https://intl.cloud.tencent.com/document/product/248/38908).

 ### Viewing an alarm

 1. Log in to the [Cloud Monitoring Console](https://console.cloud.tencent.com/monitor).
 2. On the left sidebar, click **Monitor Overview** to access the monitoring overview page and view alarms.
->For more information on monitoring overview, please see [Viewing Alarms](https://intl.cloud.tencent.com/document/product/248/6219).